Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Method

-To explicitly encourage the model to allocate greater attention to conflicting knowledge items, we propose Conflict-Aware Fine-Tuning.
-Unlike conventional Supervised Fine-Tuning, Conflict-Aware Fine-Tuning incorporates an additional attention-guidance loss term that explicitly regularizes the model’s attention distribution.
+In this step, we aim to encourage the model to pay more attention to conflicting knowledge.
+External interventions like in-context learning can hardly replace the model's inherent knowledge, which is demonstrated in our ablation study in Section~\ref{sec:ablation}.
+Therefore, we attempt to leverage the attention mechanism within the model to enhance the contextual faithfulness and propose Conflict-Aware Attention.
+We introduce an additional attention-guidance loss term that explicitly regularizes the model’s attention distribution.
 Specifically, for each conflicting knowledge item $K_i$, we denote its token sequence as $T^{(i)}=\{t^{(i)}_1, t^{(i)}_2,\ldots,t^{(i)}_m\}$.
 The positions of these tokens in the input context are represented by $S=\{j \mid \exists \mathcal{P}(\mathcal{M}(K_i))=1, x_j \in T^{(i)}\}$, where $\mathcal{P}(\mathcal{M}(K_i))=1$ indicates that knowledge item $K_i$ is judged as conflicting by the probe, and $x_j$ denotes the $j$-th token of the context.
 In practice, these positions in $S$ can be directly identified via the previously introduced special tokens $\langle conflict \rangle$ and $\langle /conflict \rangle$.

-Based on this alignment, we extract the attention weights from subsequent tokens attending to the conflict-related tokens and compute the attention loss as:
+Based on this alignment, we extract the attention weights from subsequent tokens attending to the conflict-related tokens and then compute the attention guidance loss as follows:

 where $\alpha_{ij}$ denotes the attention weight of token $i$ on token $j$.
 Finally, we combine the attention loss with the standard language modeling objective through a weighted sum: